MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ## Pair programming is a powerful way to transfer knowlege

 Pair programming is a powerful way to transfer knowledge.
-As I mentioned it as a tool you can use at various levels of direct instruction.
+I've mentioned it already as a tool to use at various levels of direct instruction.

-While how you use it depends on whether you are doing guided practice or assessing understanding I've found as practitioners we tend to be behind the keyboard too much.
+While how you do pairing depends on whether you are going through a guided practice or assessing understanding one general comment around pairing is inexperienced mentors tend to be behind the keyboard too much.

-* If you are going to pair, have your mentee at the keyboard
+In most situations, if you are going to pair have your mentee at the keyboard.
+Being at the keyboard makes pairing experiential.
+Experiental learning energizes and enhances the learning experience.

+With that said, use pair programming as much as possible!

 ## Coding katas or synthetic problems